Westbank First Nation Sculptures & Murals

 The digital reader board, framed by public art, contains rotating notices that help share information about community events and initiatives.
 The sculpture depicts Chief siyaʔ, one of the Four Food Chiefs.

-Learn more about Westbank First Nation and local Indigenous Cultural.
+Learn more about Westbank First Nation and local Indigenous Culture.